In Moshe’s final address to the people, he tells them how each one of them is important:

-וְהָיָה עֵקֶב תִּשְׁמְעוּן אֵת הַמִּשְׁפָּטִים הָאֵלֶּה וּשְׁמַרְתֶּם וַעֲשִׂיתֶם אֹתָם וְשָׁמַר ה’ אֱלֹ-ךָ לְךָ אֶת הַבְּרִית וְאֶת הַחֶסֶד אֲשֶׁר נִשְׁבַּע לַאֲבֹתֶיךָ – It will be because you heed these ordinances, keep and perform them, that the Lord your God will keep for you the covenant and the kindness that He swore to your forefathers.
+וְהָיָה עֵקֶב תִּשְׁמְעוּן אֵת הַמִּשְׁפָּטִים הָאֵלֶּה וּשְׁמַרְתֶּם וַעֲשִׂיתֶם אֹתָם וְשָׁמַר ה’ אֱלֹ-ךָ לְךָ אֶת הַבְּרִית וְאֶת הַחֶסֶד אֲשֶׁר נִשְׁבַּע לַאֲבֹתֶיךָ – It will be because you listen to these ordinances, keep and perform them, that the Lord your God will keep for you the covenant and the kindness that He swore to your forefathers.
 (7:12)

-Shamai was telling the gentile that the Torah cannot be actualised in a single lifetime; it is paradoxically impossible to fulfill each and every mitzva.Hillel proposed an answer through unity.
-His directive of וְאָהַבְתָּ לְרֵעֲךָ כָּמוֹךָ meant that once unity was achieved, the rest of the Torah would follow.
+Hillel proposed that individuals can associate with all mitzvos – a cog in the machine is inseparable from the machine itself.
+His directive of וְאָהַבְתָּ לְרֵעֲךָ כָּמוֹךָ means that with unity, the rest of the Torah is innately there.
 The benchmark of unity is כאיש אחד בלב אחד – one man with one heart.
-It is not a man’s that have shoes, but the man.
-Similarly, of one Jew performs a mitzva, the entire nation tap into the mitzva.
-With three simple words, Hillel explained to the gentile how to perform Torah directives.
+A hat belongs to you, not your head.
+Similarly, if a Jew performs a mitzva, the entire nation tap into it.
+With a few simple words, Hillel explained to the gentile how to contextualise Torah directives.

 Back to Moshe’s speech, he says וּשְׁמַרְתֶּם וַעֲשִׂיתֶם – keep and perform them in the plural form, which is said to the entire nation.
 But nonetheless, in spite of the inability of being able to actually do them all, וְשָׁמַר ה’ אֱלֹ-ךָ, Hashem will protect you – the individual.
-That is, each person should keep what they are able, and will be rewarded as such.
+That is, each person should keep what they are truly able, and will be rewarded as such.